LuisClaudi0/to-do-list-react/README.md

 ## 📝 Project Overview

-The **To-Do List** allows users to add, complete, search and delete tasks.
+The **To-Do List** allows users to add, complete, search, and delete tasks.
+Additionally, I used the following libraries to enhance styling and functionality:

+- **react-icons**: For beautiful and intuitive icons.
+- **hex-to-rgba**: To dynamically adjust task colors with transparency.
+- **uuid**: To generate unique IDs for each task.

 ---